Create a Website Account - Manage notification subscriptions, save form progress and more.

 Additional information on Personal Property is available through the Township Assessing Department.

 Taxable value (TV) is the value used to compute your tax bill.
-Assessed value (SEV) is one half the market value, as determined by the assessor.
+State assessed value (SEV) is one half the market value, as determined by the assessor.
 SEV grows as the market rate of property grows.
 TV increases are capped to inflation rates for the time that you own the property.
 In the year following a transfer of ownership, the TV uncaps and will increase to the SEV, which will increase the taxes.

 Installment payments are permitted.
 Even if you only are able to pay a portion, it can reduce the base amount due that interest is charged from.